I admit that when I first began homeschooling I fell for every single one of these pitfalls!

 3. Don’t seek outside approval.

 There is absolutely no way that you are going to please every single person who looks at your homeschool.
-There will always be at least one judgemental person who is going to raise an eyebrow at what you are doing.
+There will always be at least one judgmental person who is going to raise an eyebrow at what you are doing.
 I am so guilty of wanting to please other people.

 In the first couple of years that we homeschooled, I felt myself always defending my decision to homeschool.
 I wanted to make every person I talked to agree with me that this was the ideal situation.